nobodyishappy/tp/docs/UserGuide.md

 #### Editing the data file

 AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
 TaskList data are saved automatically as a JSON file `[JAR file location]/data/tasklist.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing the data files.

 <box type="warning" seamless>